facelessuser/RawLineEdit/README.md

 ST3 support is found here: https://github.com/facelessuser/RawLineEdit/tree/ST3.
 All current development is being done on ST3.

 # Sublime Text 2 Support?
-ST2 will not be supported
+ST2 will not be supported.

 # Documentation
 http://facelessuser.github.io/RawLineEdit/